-Pit bull is the name given to a group of dogs including the American pit bull terrier, American Staffordshire terrier and the Staffordshire bull terrier.
+Pit bull is the name given to a group of dogs including the American pit bull terrier, American Staffordshire terrier, and the Staffordshire bull terrier.
 Other dogs are often mistakenly referred to as pit bulls, but only the three named above are officially pit bulls.

-Weigh your dog.
 This is only fully accurate on an adult dog, but with a younger dog, you should be able to accurately predict a future weight.
 American pit bull terriers usually weigh between 35 and 65 pounds.
 American Staffordshire terriers typically weigh 65 and 90 pounds, and Staffordshire bull terriers weigh from 28 to 38 pounds.

 American pit bull terriers have a proportionate head and body.
 American Staffordshire terriers have a muscular, square look, while Staffordshire bull terriers have a noticeably broad head.